-Desk Space, in Kresgeand 911, is currently assigned to doctoral and post-doctoral students.
+Desk Space, in Kresge and 911, is currently assigned to doctoral.
 Doctoral students will only be considered after passing the departmental written exam.
 Desks usually become available when students graduate or find alternative arrangements.
-Students may contact Warisha Amin for more information.
+Students may contact Jeffery Noyes for more information.